temporalio/documentation/docs-src/references/cluster-metrics.md

 A Temporal Cluster emits a range of metrics to help operators get visibility into the Cluster’s performance and to set up alerts.
 All metrics emitted by the Cluster are listed in [defs.go](https://github.com/temporalio/temporal/blob/master/common/metrics/defs.go).

-For details on setting up metrics in your Cluster configuration, see [Temporal Cluster](/references/configuration/##global).
+For details on setting up metrics in your Cluster configuration, see [Temporal Cluster](/references/configuration#global).

-The [dashboards repository](https://github.com/temporalio/dashboards) contains community-driven Grafana dashboards that can be used for monitoring Temporal Server and SDK metrics.
+The [dashboards repository](https://github.com/temporalio/dashboards) contains community-driven Grafana dashboard templates that can be used as a starting point for monitoring the Temporal Cluster and SDK metrics.
 You can use these as a reference to build your own dashboards.
 For any metrics that are missing in the dashboards, use [defs.go](https://github.com/temporalio/temporal/blob/master/common/metrics/defs.go) as a reference.